Canine Probiotics, What We Do and Don’t Know, Study Participants Needed…

 These two bacteria also restored the flies’ reproductive abilities, indicating their bodies were now carrying out normal functions that typically get restricted when there is a nutritional deficiency.

 It follows that inoculating your dog with certain bacteria via probiotics of a certain type could possibly lead to the animal selecting foods that suit that sort of bacteria.
-Of course, this would only apply in dogs permitted to feed in a selective manner but when hungry microbes can dictate pathways such as reproductive abilities in the fly, what else can might they be able to do and will it positive or negative the animal?
+Of course, this would only apply in dogs permitted to feed in a selective manner but when hungry microbes can dictate pathways such as reproductive abilities in the fly, what else might they be able to do and will it positive or negative the animal?
 We have no idea.

-As we know raw-fed dogs display a different microbial profile to omnivorous humans and dry-fed dogs, there is great scope here to investigate more carnivore-friendly prebiotics, whatever they may be and Kumar et al. (2017) are the first to have looked into this in greater detail.
-They divided labradors into three groups.
-One was fed a basal diet without probiotic (control), a diet with added probiotic of canine origin (Lactobacillus johnsonii) and the third received a diet containing a probiotic of dairy origin (Lactobacillus acidophilus).
+As we know. raw-fed dogs display a different microbial profile to omnivorous humans and dry-fed dogs, there is great scope here to investigate more carnivore-friendly prebiotics, whatever they may be and Kumar et al. (2017) are the first to have looked into this in greater detail.
+They divided Labradors into three groups.
+One was fed a basal diet without probiotic (control), the second, a diet with added probiotic of canine origin (Lactobacillus johnsonii) and the third received a diet containing a probiotic of dairy origin (Lactobacillus acidophilus).
 Overall, they found that the canine-origin probiotic was superior when compared with the dairy-origin probiotic.
 The reason for this, perhaps unsurprisingly, is that dogs are not plant eaters.
 Their gut flora is different.
 This implies that the best canine probiotics should be canine-focused.

 It seems, at a very broad, top level, the microbiota of our guts appear quite similar.
 It is when you dig down into each group, into the thousands and thousands of different families, genus and species, that we see major differences, from one type of mammal to another and even one individual to the next.
 Our gut microbiota is possibly as unique as our DNA.